Bentleyj/BeyondPhotography/README.md

 ### Day 17

 Today I looked at the warp effect of warping the x values of one image by another which makes some super crazy effects.
 Using figurative images gets really creepy looking faces and things.
 I want to try plugging in a pair of cameras snd having one warp the other in real-time.
 That would be sick!

+### Day 18

+Today I did the effect from page 54 and 55 whcih looks liek a psychedelic effect.
+This would have been a really easy effect to reproduce but for me it wasn't!
+Why? because GLSL v1.20 doesn't have support for bitwise operators!
+So I had to write my own.
+What joy!
+Actually I did manage to learn a lot about bitwise operators which was brilliant and about binary to decimal conversion etc. so this was a really educational one.
+The final effect I ended up with I'm not a huge fan of but some of the intermediate effects along the way I think came out really nicely. so I'm putting them all up online (I even made a commit of one of the earlier ones that I liked a lot and may spin it in to it's own effect soon!).